- 필수 기능

 attribute is present on all retained spans.
 Its value is:

-if the span was captured by [diversity sampling] (part of the Intelligent retention filter).retained_by:flat_sampled
+if the span was captured by diversity sampling (part of the Intelligent retention filter).retained_by:flat_sampled

-retention filters.For the reasons explained above, spans indexed by the intelligent retention filter are excluded from APM trace analytics monitor evaluation.
+if the span was indexed by the 1% flat sampling.Spans indexed by the intelligent retention filter are excluded from APM trace analytics monitor evaluation.